comnetgmbh/cmkbeat/README.md

 CMKBeat is used to retrieve information from Check_MK's livestatus and send it to Elasticsearch / Logstash / etc.

+Ensure that this folder is at the following location:
+`${GOPATH}/github.com/jeremyweader`

 ## Getting Started with Cmkbeat

 ### Requirements